vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 - [write.vmst.io](https://write.vmst.io)
 - [matrix.vmst.io](https://matrix.vmst.io)

 When possible we will run these in a highly available way, behind our security systems and load balancers, but may only be on single backend nodes.
-Our flings leverage much of the existing core service infrastructure like the Nginx reverse proxies and Postgres.
+Our Flings leverage much of the existing core service infrastructure like the Nginx reverse proxies and Postgres.
 In addition we have the following specific to our Flings:

 - One virtual machines ([Uhura](https://memory-alpha.fandom.com/wiki/Nyota_Uhura)) with 2 vCPU and 4 GB of memory.
 - MySQL running on one managed instance ([McCoy](https://memory-alpha.fandom.com/wiki/Leonard_McCoy)) with 1 vCPU and 1 GB of memory.